rishudeo/web-crawler-test/README.md

 The logging level is set to DEBUG, which will log extra messages to the console.
 This can be changed in logback.xml for less logging.

-Given more time on this exercise I would hae also used a framework to wire the ojects together.
+Given more time on this exercise I would have also used a framework to wire the objects together.
 Probably Spring.

 One thing that I have assumed in this program is that there is no depth limit of links to crawl and the user is happy to wait until the full site has been crawled.
 A depth limit can be easily added by passing a parameter through to child processes to indicate the current depth.